-My ultimate career goal is to realize a break through in Japan’s asset management and enhance its presence in the global financial market beyond the borders of companies.
-From my unique experience that I looked at various institutional investors from both inside as a buy-side quant and outside as a provider of quantitative funds, I am strongly convinced that quantitative analysis has the power to solve the social issue and studying at Boston University is indispensable to realize the goal.
+My study objectives at the MS program in Mathematical Finance at Questrom School of Business is to gain what? and break through deadlocked Japan’s asset management.
+From my unique experience that I looked at various institutional investors from both inside as a buy-side quant and outside as a provider of quantitative funds, I am convinced that quantitative analysis has the power to solve the issue.

-Curiosity about the 2008 Financial Crisis triggered me to study financial engineering at Keio University, and I devoted myself to research in a discrete-time multi-period optimization model for Asset Liability Management (ALM).
-I was fascinated by its interest in applying mathematics to solving practical problems and its potential to influence companies’ crucial decision making, which led me to work as a quant for the Dai-ichi Life Insurance Company.
+The 2008 Financial Crisis made me interested in studying financial engineering at Keio University.
+I devoted myself to research in a discrete-time multi-period optimization model for Asset Liability Management (ALM).
+I noted its potential to influence companies’ crucial decision making, which led me to my career as a quant for the Dai-ichi Life Insurance Company in year.